garg3133/JagratiWebApp/README.md

 Jagrati is an initiative by the students of **IIITDM Jabalpur** to provide free and quality education to the poor and under-privileged children of villages surrounding our institute.

-Currently, we have adopted 5 villages in the vicinity of our institute, namely, Gadheri, Amanala, Chanditola, Mehgawan and Suarkol where we *donate education* to around 100 children of classes 1 through 10.
+Currently, we have adopted 5 villages in the vicinity of our institute, namely, Gadheri, Amanala, Chanditola, Mehgawan and Suarkol where we *provide education* to around 100 children of classes 1 through 10.
 Apart from providing basic education to the students in regular classes, **we also prepare the students of 4th and 5th grade for the prestigious Navodaya Vidyalaya** and other similar government-funded institutions which provides quality education to students, completely free of cost.

 Apart from teaching the children, we do many other activities like **organizing Blood Donation Camps, Tree Plantation Drives, Cloth Donation, Stationery Distribution, Campaigns to spread awareness in villages, etc.**

 **Our Achievements:**
-- 1 student selected in Jawahar Navodaya Vidyalaya in 2018.
+- 1 student was selected for Jawahar Navodaya Vidyalaya in 2018.
-- 1 student selected in Jawahar Navodaya Vidyalaya in 2019.
+- 1 student was selected for Jawahar Navodaya Vidyalaya in 2019.
-- 2 students selected in Jawahar Navodaya Vidyalaya in 2020.
+- 2 students were selected for Jawahar Navodaya Vidyalaya in 2020.
-- 4 students cleared entrance examination for Eklavya Model Residential School (EMRS) in 2020.
+- 4 students cleared the entrance examination for Eklavya Model Residential School (EMRS) in 2020.
-- 4 students cleared entrance examination for Gyanodaya Vidyalaya in 2020.
+- 4 students cleared the entrance examination for Gyanodaya Vidyalaya in 2020.

 (Like Navodaya Vidyalaya, both EMRS and Gyanodaya Vidyalaya provide free quality education to students from class 6 to 12).